n8n-io/n8n-docs/docs/reference/user-management.md

   * `N8N_PORT`
   * `N8N_PROTOCOL`
   More information on these variables is available in [Environment variables](environment-variables.md).
-* You can't use n8n's user management with basic auth authentication.
+* You can't use n8n's user management with basic auth.
 If your n8n instance currently uses basic auth to authenticate the user, you must remove this before setting up user management.